ionous/tell/README.md

 ### Missing features

-* serialization of structs not supported ( only maps, slices, and primitive values. )
+* serialization of structs not supported.
-* arrays should (probably) support nested arrays;
+* arrays should (probably) support nested arrays.
-* arrays should (probably) support comments.
+* arrays should (probably) handle trailing comments.
 * error reporting could use improvement.

 see also the [issues page](https://github.com/ionous/tell/issues).